trannguyenhan/Resi/README.md

 * [A Reduction Model For Simulating Large-Scale Interconnection Network], Nguyen Tien Thanh, Nguyen Khanh Van, Bui Manh Cuong.

 * [A scalable, commodity data center network architecture](http://ccr.sigcomm.org/online/files/p63-alfares.pdf), Mohammad Al-Fares, Alexander Loukissas, Amin Vahdat.
+  - In this paper, the authors adopt a fat-tree topology to interconnect commodity Ethernet switches, with two-level routing table and some algorithms of flow control in order to improve the throughput of data center network
+  - They conducted experiments with a 4-port fat-tree, using 10 physical machines to set up this virtual network.
+On each machine, there is a Click to perform packet routing tasks

 <hr>

 ### INSTRUCTIONS FOR USE